2.4 Loans, Transfers, Leases and Rentals

 - Purpose and/or intended use for the loaned property

-- Delivery and Return responsibilities
+- Transport, delivery and return responsibilities

 - Authorized signatures, per Administrative Guide Memo 5.2.3

-A. Manufacturer Evaluation Loans
+B. Manufacturer Evaluation Loans

-- clear identification of the transaction as a loan
+- Clear identification of the transaction as a loan

-- itemized listing of equipment being loaned
+- Itemized listing of equipment being loaned

-- loan period beginning and end dates
+- Loan period beginning and end dates

-- equipment value if Stanford were to purchase the item at the end of the loan period (usually provided by lender)
+- Equipment value if Stanford were to purchase the item at the end of the loan period (usually provided by lender)

-- routing to Department Property Administrator (DPA) and applicable department approvers
+- Routing to Department Property Administrator (DPA) and applicable department approvers

-B. Clinical Trial Support Loans
+C. Clinical Trial Support Loans

-C. Other Sponsored Research Support Loans
+D. Other Sponsored Research Support Loans

 In addition, equipment may be loaned to Stanford by peer institutions in support of collaborative research projects.
-Timely documentation for these types of equipment loans is very important.
-As soon as the DPA, receives notification of the impending loan he/she should complete the Property Incoming Loan Form and forward it to the PMO with all documentation provided by the lender.
-PMO will assign a loan number and approve the loan via signature.
-See Sponsor or Government Furnished Equipment below for additional information.
+Timely documentation of these equipment loans is very important.
+As soon as the DPA receives notification of an incoming loan the appropriate PPM should be contacted.
+PMO will generate a loan number and assist with completing the documentation.

-3. Incoming No-Cost Title Transfers from other Universities
+2. Incoming No-Cost Title Transfers from other Universities

 Equipment is often brought to Stanford by new faculty from their prior institution.
 When planning for an incoming transfer, it is critical to identify whether or not the transfer is associated with a Sponsored Grant or Contract.
 The asset’s original source of funding or affiliation with an active grant or contract will determine documentation, recording, and management requirements.
 Common scenarios include:

-- equipment acquired by the prior institution with unrestricted funds
+- Equipment acquired by the prior institution with unrestricted funds

-- equipment purchased with sponsor funds and award is closed
+- Equipment purchased with sponsor funds and award is closed

-- equipment transferring with an active grant
+- Equipment transferring with an active grant

-- equipment transferring with an active contract
+- Equipment transferring with an active contract

 The DPA will serve as primary liaison with the PMO to ensure documentation is complete and records are established in an accurate and timely manner